Ulnar tunnel syndrome occurs when the ulnar nerve in the wrist becomes compressed by a cyst or repeated strain.

 When ulnar tunnel syndrome is caused by factors that are not treatable with surgery, home exercises may help to relieve symptoms.

 Specific exercises designed to stretch, slide, and move the nerve to encourage smooth movement can help reduce pain and weakness in the hand.
-A systematic review from 2008 suggests that this type of physical therapy, called neural mobilization, may be useful for a range of nerve-related issues.
+A systematic review from

 Before undertaking any exercises to treat ulnar tunnel syndrome a person should first seek advice from their doctor.
 The following are examples of ulnar gliding exercises: